account arrow-down arrow-left arrow-right closecontact-us emailFacebookheart instagramjoin linkedin phonepinterestplaysearch twitteryoutube

 How you can make the difference

-We campaign to retain, properly maintain and improve inland waterways and to help bring forgotten waterways back to life.
-Your donation will help to fund major campaigns such as the Protect Our Waterways campaign.
+Your donation will help to fund major campaigns such as the Fund Britain’s Waterways campaign.

 Much of our work is carried out by our dedicated volunteers.
 Your support can make the difference.